johnchapin/kinesis-lambda-minimal/README.md

 The minimum classes and dependencies required for a Lambda to process Kinesis events.

+NOTE that this library is not available on Maven Central.
+If you wish to use it, you'll need to build and deploy to your own Maven repository.

 ### Kinesis Lambda Minimal v1.0.0 includes:

  - `com.amazonaws.services.kinesis.model.Record` (cf8422a) from [Kinesis Java SDK v1.11.21](https://github.com/aws/aws-sdk-java/tree/1.11.21/aws-java-sdk-kinesis)